Two Sides of the Same Coin: Heterophily and Oversmoothing in Graph Convolutional Neural Networks

-Attention-based GNN models~\cite{velivckovic2017graph} typically use \textit{non-negative} attention weights to discount the contribution from dissimilar neighbors.
-However, our theory highlights that signed messages are crucial for enhancing performance in heterophily graphs and alleviating the oversmoothing problem.
-Due to space limitations, we only show the effect of signed messages in the initial stage; similar results can be derived in the developing stage.
+{In this section, we discuss how the interplay of the two metrics changes when {allowing} signed edges.
+We provide theory to show {when} signed {edges} can help enhance the performance in heterophilous graphs and alleviate oversmoothing.
+Due to limited space, we only show the effect of signed {edges} at the initial layer; similar results can be derived in deeper layers.}

-\textbf{Setup.} Consider the scenario where the ``messages'' sent by neighbors of a different class must be negated, and those by neighbors of the same class must be sent as-is.
-For node $v_i$, we define $m_i^l$ as the \textit{ratio of neighbors that send incorrect ``messages''} at the $l$-th layer (i.e., different-class neighbors that send non-negated messages and same-class neighbors that send negated messages).
-We also define the $l$-th layer \textit{error rate} as $e_i^l=\E(m_i^l)$, where the expectation is over the randomness of the neighbors that send incorrect messages.
-We make two assumptions: (1)~Conditioned on $m_i^l$, whether the neighbor $v_j$ will wrongly send the information is independent of its class $\chi(v_j)$; (2)~The variable $m_i^l$ is independent of the classes that nodes $v_j\in\gN_i$ belong to. \begin{theorem} With the independence assumptions and by allowing the messages to be optionally multiplied by a negative sign, in the initial stage, the mean distance between the nodes in different classes will \textbf{not be affected} by the initial homophily level $h_i$, but will be reduced by a \textbf{bigger error rate} $e_i^l$.
-Specifically, the multiplicative factor $\gamma_i^1$ after the operation $\tilde{\rmA}\rmF^{0}$ at first layer is given by: \end{theorem} \begin{proof} A detailed proof is provided in App.~\ref{app:proof3}. \end{proof}
+\textbf{Setup.} {Each edge is assigned a positive or a negative sign.
+Messages passing through a signed edge will be multiplied by its sign.
+Ideally, we would like to assign the positive signs to homophilous edges (i.e, edges connecting nodes from the same class) and negative signs to heterophilous edges.} {In reality, we cannot access to the nodes' ground-truth labels and cannot know whether the edges are homophilous or heterophilous.
+Thus we learn the signs, which introduces errors.} For node $v_i$, we define $m_i^l$ as the \textit{ratio of neighbors that send incorrect messages} at the $l$-th layer {because we wrongly assign a negative (positive) sign to a homophilous (heterophilous) edge that connects them.} We define the $l$-th layer \textit{error rate} as $e_i^l=\E(m_i^l)$, where the expectation is over the randomness of the neighbors that send incorrect messages.
+We assume that $m_i^l$ is independent of $\{d_i\}$, $\{y_i\}$ and $\{\rvf_i^{0}\}$. \begin{theorem} \textit{\textbf{[Signed Edges]}} By allowing {signed edges}, the {movements of representations} will {\textbf{be less affected} by the initial homophily level $h_i$, and will be dependent on the \textbf{error rate} $e_i^0$}.
+The multiplicative factor $\gamma_i^1$ at the first layer is given by: \end{theorem} \begin{proof} The proof is provided in App.~\ref{app:proof3}. \end{proof}

-From Eq.~(\ref{eq:signed_messages}), we conclude that: \textbf{(1)} Allowing neighbors of a different class to negate their messages prevents low homophily from degenerating performance.
-For a model that achieves low error rate at shallow layers (i.e, $e_i^0 \ll 0.5$), the low-degree nodes ($\ratioi \ll \frac{1}{1 - 2e_i^0}$) trigger oversmoothing. \textbf{(2)}~If a model does not work well under heterophily (i.e., high error rate $e_i^l$ in identifying neighbors from other classes), it is prone to oversmoothing even in shallow layers.